 - 2 cloves garlic chopped

-- 2 or 3 pinches red pepper flakes optional
+- 2 to 3 pinches red pepper flakes optional

-- 1 and ½ cups marinara sauce I used Prego (tomato, basil and garlic)
+- 1 ½ cups marinara sauce I used Prego (tomato, basil and garlic)

 - 1 cup heavy cream

 - ¼ cup Vodka or use water

 - ¾ teaspoon salt or to taste refer notes

 - 8 ounces penne pasta

 - Heat instant pot to saute mode.
 When hot, add butter and let melt.
 Stir in chopped onion, garlic and red pepper flakes (if using).
 Cook, stirring occasionally for about 2 minutes, until onions begin to get translucent.